-Employee motivation is essential for a productive and successful workplace, and any good manager strives to establish an environment that inspires all employees.
-Sometimes, however, managers kill motivation without realizing what they’re doing.
+Employee motivation is essential for a productive and successful workplace, and the best managers strive to establish an environment that inspires and engages all their workers.

-1. They’re not supportive
+1. You’re not supportive

-2. They don’t communicate
+4. You don’t communicate

-3. They micromanage employees
+5. You micromanage employees

 Few things kill motivation like micromanagement.
 If you’re constantly hovering over employees and second-guessing their choices, they’re not going to feel like they can make any decisions on their own.
 That’s why, once your employees know your expectations and have the right training, it’s best to get out of the way and let them do their jobs.
 Do what you can to structure projects so that employees have more autonomy and involvement in important decisions from beginning to end.

-4. They allow negative attitudes to dominate
+6. You allow negative attitudes to dominate

 Respondents to the survey ranked friendly coworkers second only to supportive managers as contributors to satisfaction on the job.
 If you have negative employees, put policies and supervision in place to manage the most annoying workplace behavior.

-5. They don’t tolerate failure
+7. You don’t tolerate failure

 When employees are allowed to manage their work without fear of retribution for making mistakes, they are typically more productive.
 Instead of instilling fear, encourage your team to learn from errors and misjudgments.

-7. They waste people’s time
+8. You waste people’s time

 People hate feeling like they’re wasting time.
 For that reason, try to avoid sending unnecessary emails or holding needless meetings.
 If you must call a meeting, make sure you have an agenda and stick to a time schedule.